helenyaben/dtu_mlops_project/README.md

 ### How to you intend to include the framework into your project?

 ### What data are you going to run on (initially, may change)?
-We are using the Kaggle dataset [Fingers](https://www.kaggle.com/datasets/koryakinp/fingers)
+We are using the Kaggle dataset [Fingers](https://www.kaggle.com/datasets/koryakinp/fingers).
+It contains 21600 images of left and right hands fingers.

+All images are 128 by 128 pixels.

+Training set: 18000 images
+Test set: 3600 images
+Images are centered by the center of mass.
+Noise pattern on the background

 ### What deep learning models do you expect to use?
 We intend to use...